-This program is a cooperative project between the Oregon Health & Science University and The John A. Hartford Foundation.
+This program began as a cooperative project between the Oregon Health & Science University and The John A. Hartford Foundation.
 Our mission is to improve the quality of care for seniors and patients with chronic illnesses using care managers and information systems.
 We invite you to explore our website and learn more about the tremendous benefits clinical care management can offer to staff and patients alike.

 The Pacific Northwest Evidence-based Practice Center (EPC) conducts systematic reviews of healthcare topics for federal and state agencies and private foundations.
 These reviews report the evidence from clinical research studies and the quality of that evidence for use by policymakers in decisions on guidelines and coverage issues.